selected blog image

 Moving to the Czech Republic is becoming more popular for foreigners due to so many opportunities available, friendly taxes policy for entrepreneurs and freelancers, and good quality of life.
 If you are looking for a new start of your life, or a friendly environment supporting you to achieve your goals, Prague and the Czech Republic is a great place to be.

-The minimum Gross salary in the Czech Republic in 2023 is 17 300 CZK and minimum net salary after deducting the basic tax discount is 15 372 CZK
+The minimum Gross salary in the Czech Republic in 2024 is 18 900 CZK and the minimum net salary after deducting the basic tax discount, social and health insurance is 16 442 CZK

-The average gross salary in the Czech Republic is increased to 6.5% in 2023 and the average gross salary in 2023 became 40 324 CZK.
+The average gross salary in the Czech Republic is increased in 2024 and the average gross salary in 2024 became 43 967 CZK and average net salary after deducting employee tax discount, social tax, and health insurance is 34 841 CZK.
 For calculating your Net salary, you can use our salary calculator here

 6. Transportation